 If you spot your cat doing what appears to be mimicking someone kneading bread dough, you should know that they’re not training for a job at the local bakery.
-Kneading is actually a normal cat habit often called “making biscuits” among cat parents, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+Kneading is actually a normal cat habit often called “making biscuits” among cat parents, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.

 It’s fair to wonder what’s behind this quirky trait, so we’re sharing everything cat parents need to know about their pet’s kneading.

 The reason behind this habit is still mostly unknown, Dr. McCullough says.
 “It’s thought to be a natural and instinctive behavior stemming from kittenhood as kittens often knead while nursing,” she explains.

 There aren’t different types of kneading, but there could be multiple reasons behind the behavior.
 According to Dr. McCullough, most cats knead when they’re relaxed or content, but they may also do it to mark their territory as they have scent glands in their paws.

 Soft objects, like blankets, pillows, clothing or stuffed toys, are generally cats’ favorite items to knead.
 But, cat parents may also notice their pets kneading people.
 “It is considered normal for cats to knead their parents.
 This means that they are relaxed, content and comfortable,” she adds.